2025 CPF Changes: Key Updates for Retirement Planning in Singapore

 What’s New?

-From 1 January 2025, the CPF monthly salary ceiling has been raised to $7,400—an increase of $600 from the previous $6,800.
-This ceiling determines the maximum portion of your monthly wage eligible for CPF contributions.
-Wages above this limit are not subject to CPF contributions from both employee and employer sides.
+Starting from 1 January 2025, the CPF monthly salary ceiling will rise to $7,400.
+This marks a $600 increase from the previous ceiling of $6,800.
+The salary ceiling determines the maximum portion of your monthly wage eligible for CPF contributions.
+Wages exceeding this limit will not be subject to CPF contributions from both employees and employers.

-This change is part of a phased increase, with the ceiling set to reach $8,000 by 2026.
-The higher ceiling allows middle-income earners to save more for retirement, helping them keep pace with rising salaries and boosting overall CPF savings.
+This adjustment forms part of a phased increase, with the ceiling set to reach $8,000 by 2026.
+The higher salary ceiling enables middle-income earners to save more for retirement, helping them keep pace with rising salaries and enhance their overall CPF savings.

 2. Higher CPF Contribution Rates for Senior Workers